FelixOnline/v2/content/articles/2016-2-5-cambridge-to-introduce-new-admission-test.md

 subtitle: >
   The new test will fill in gaps that AS Level changes will leave
 date: "2016-02-05 11:50:35 +0000"

 # Attributes from Felix Online V1
 id: "5863"
 old_path: /news/5863/cambridge-to-introduce-new-admission-test
 aliases:
  - /news/5863/cambridge-to-introduce-new-admission-test
+imported: true
+comments:
+ - Thats a brilliant answer to an inrseetting question

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true